alex-seville/feta/README.md

 ### Todo

 -cleanup classes in CSS/HTML
 -sidebar needs to be expandable
--screenshot to check for css regressions (just in phantom script probably) -capture double click, scroll, change events (capturing change events will help to make keypress events more reliable) -maybe have test manifest to load multiple tests
+-screenshot to check for css regressions (just in phantom script probably)
+-capture double click, scroll, change events (capturing change events will help to make keypress events more reliable)
+-maybe have test manifest to load multiple tests
 -refactor timeouts in test
 -mock host objects in test (alert, confirm) and add pass throughs to feta for them, but also add option to not do that
+-more qunit tests for lib/feta.js